Skip to Content

 • Travel insurance – Travel insurance to cover yourself in case of injury is very important in any country and New Zealand is no different.
 Travel insurance can also cover your bags, tech, and gear so if you want to stress less about your valuables this is the way to go to put your mind at ease.

-• Car rental insurance – Did you know you can now get insurance for your rental excess.
+• Car rental insurance – Did you know you can now get insurance for your rental excess?
 This new insurance is especially needed for campervans or motorhomes as the excesses on these vehicles can be $8,000 +.

 Booking the Inter-Island Ferry

 Booking your Inter-Island Ferry in advance is a great way to save money and hassle during your New Zealand Road trip.
-You can book the Inter-Island Ferry here.

 Booking Flights